Hi, I’m Grace!

 — Resmaa Menakem, My Grandmother’s Hands

-I work relationally and draw from somatic therapies, IFS, and ACT.
+I work relationally and draw from somatic therapies, parts work, and ACT.
 Read more about these here.

-I’m direct and honest, I won’t just nod along.
+I’m direct and honest, I won’t just nod along silently for the entire session.
 Clients describe me as grounding + playful.
 I’m easy-going and don’t take life too seriously!
 I believe in the healing power of laughter and shared emotions.

 We’ll laugh, dance, cry, and journey through all the beautiful emotions together, nurturing your spirit along the way.